-In addition, promptly following the closing of this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act of 1933, as amended, or the Securities Act, registering the issuance of 14,091,437 shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, we have filed a registration statement on Form S-8 under the Securities Act of 1933, as amended, or the Securities Act, registering the issuance of approximately 31.8 million shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 Shares registered under these registration statements on Form S-8 will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and the restrictions of Rule 144 in the case of our affiliates.

-Additionally, after this offering, the holders of an aggregate of 89,220,699 shares of our common stock, or their transferees, will have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Additionally, the holders of approximately 68.8 million shares of our common stock, or their transferees, have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 If we were to register the resale of these shares, they could be freely sold in the public market.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.